AriFordsham/GHCWiki/working-conventions/git.md

 ### The rebase workflow

 How do we move patches from `ghc-working` and `ghc-validate`?
 There are several options here.
-One is to just use `sync-all pull working` and do merging as usual.
+One is to just use `sync-all pull working master` and do merging as usual.
 This works fine, but results in extra "merge commits" that aren't particularly helpful and clutter the commit logs and the mailing list.
 A better approach is to rebase patches before committing.
 This is done as follows:

 1. Pull from `ghc-working` into `ghc-validate`: `./sync-all pull working master`
 1. Rebase onto origin/master: `./sync-all pull --rebase`.
 You may encounter conflicts, in which case git will tell you what to do (usually fix the conflict and then `git rebase --continue` in the appropriate repository), then you can resume with `./sync-all --resume pull --rebase` at the top.